-The state shall pay each provider for services provided in accordance with the requirements of the Florida Title XIX state plan and applicable state or federal rules and regulations.
+AHCA shall pay each provider for services provided in accordance with the Florida Title XIX Reimbursement Plan for Services in Facilities Not Publicly Owned and Not Publicly Operated and applicable state or federal rules and regulations.
 The payment amount shall be determined for each provider according to the standards and methods set forth in this Florida Title XIX Reimbursement Plan for IID Services in Facilities Not Publicly Owned and Not Publicly Operated.